Frank Gardner (journalist): Other media work

 Gardner has presented a variety of documentaries for the BBC since 2011.
 In 2011, Gardner presented Tintin's Adventure with Frank Gardner for the BBC, a documentary in which he retraced Hergé's character Tintin's journey from Brussels to Berlin to Moscow on his first ever adventure – Tintin in the Land of the Soviets.
 In 2013 Gardner presented a one-hour BBC Two documentary entitled Frank Gardner's Return to Saudi Arabia, visiting the Yemeni border, Jeddah, Eastern Province and the Riyadh hospital where he recovered from his attack in 2004.
-In September 2015 Gardner was featured in an episode of the BBC's family history programme Who Do You Think You Are? in which he learned that he was directly descended from William the Conqueror.
+In September 2015, Gardner was featured in an episode of the BBC's family history programme Who Do You Think You Are? in which he learned that he was directly descended from William the Conqueror.

+In March 2012, Gardner pulled out of hosting the Counter-Terrorism and Specialist Security Awards (CTSS) amid concerns that this would compromise the BBC's impartiality.
+In June 2018, Gardner chaired the keynote stage across the first two days of the security industry event IFSEC International, taking place in the ExCeL exhibition centre in London.

+In 2016, Gardner appeared on Channel 4's coverage of the Paralympic Games in Rio de Janeiro in his role as President of the GB Ski Club.

 In 2016 Gardner teamed up with Benedict Allen in the BBC Two two-part documentary Birds of Paradise: The Ultimate Quest.
 During an expedition to Papua New Guinea, they sought the elusive birds-of-paradise (a life-long ambition of Gardner's as an experienced birdwatcher), including the King of Saxony.
 The programme was broadcast on 3 and 10 February 2017.

-In March 2012, Gardner pulled out of hosting the Counter-Terrorism and Specialist Security Awards (CTSS) amid concerns that this would compromise the BBC's impartiality.
-In June 2018, Gardner chaired the keynote stage across the first two days of the security industry event IFSEC International, taking place in the ExCeL exhibition centre in London.

-In 2016, Gardner appeared on Channel 4's coverage of the Paralympic Games in Rio de Janeiro in his role as President of the GB Ski Club.

 Being Frank: The Frank Gardner Story was broadcast by BBC Two on 5 November 2020.
-The documentary explores what is it like to be suddenly disabled.
+The documentary explores the challenges of being suddenly disabled.

 On 24 September 2022, Gardner presented the BBC News special, Ukraine: Putin's Nuclear Threat.
-The documentary focuses on recent gains by Ukrainian forces in the Russo-Ukrainian War, and how it could provoke President Putin into the use of tactical nuclear weapons.
+The documentary focuses on recent gains by Ukrainian forces in the Russo–Ukrainian War, and how it could provoke President Putin into the use of tactical nuclear weapons.